Perfect 3 Day Itinerary for Quebec City, Quebec – Canada

 - l’Île d’Orléans – Across the St Lawrence River from Montgomery Falls is the l’Île d’Orléans.
 I read this is quite lovely during the warmer weather.
 We visited for Cassis Monna and learned that there are vineyards here as well!
 Definitely look into wine tasting if that interested you – I know we will be partaking in this on a future visit.

 - Valcatier – This activity complex is filled with both summer and winter activities.
 There is a hotel there for people that want to spend more time exploring everything there is to offer.
 In the summertime, it is a full water park.
 In the wintertime, it is a tubing park with the addition of Hotel de Glace – the only ice hotel in North America.
-If you do not have a car,

 - Dog sledding – If you are visiting in the winter time, we had a surprisingly fun experience with this one!